top of page

-Rejection Immunity: How Creatives Can Bounce Back and Keep Growing
+How Creatives Can Bounce Back and Keep Growing with Rejection Immunity

 Rejection is hard.
-Especially for creatives, when rejection feels accidentally personal, as for every art they create, they put a piece of themself in it.
+Especially for creatives, when rejection feels personal, as with every art they create, they put a piece of themselves in it.
 So, the idea of someone rejecting their creative outcome feels like a rejection to them.
 If you feel this way, it’s time to shift your perspective.

 Table of Contents